openxc/rearview-camera/backupcam/README.md

     --Currently, the app must be relaunched manually the first time after a disconnect in order to restart the VehicleMonitoringService (see below).

+    --It is recommended that you check the enabler or VehicleDashboard in order to ensure that messages are flowing from the CAN Translator.